couchbase/docs-operator/demo.md

 **Create a Couchbase RBAC user**

 Since we're going to be loading data, a Couchbase RBAC user is required.
-As mentioned in the [couchbase-cli guide]( couchbaseCliGuide.md),  users can be created by directly using the cli tool or as a job within the kubernetes cluster.
+As mentioned in the [couchbase-cli guide]( couchbaseCliGuide.md),  users can be created by directly using the cli tool or as a job within the Kubernetes cluster.

 **Option 1: Create deafult user with cli tool**